xogus1194/openmusichistory/schonberg-pierro-lunaire.md

 ---
 ## Instrumentation

->This work is composed for a chamber ensemble, creating a unique instrumental combination.
+> This work is composed for a chamber ensemble, creating a unique instrumental combination.
 The instruments used are as follows:

-	• Flute (including piccolo)
+* Flute (including piccolo)
-	• Clarinet (including bass clarinet)
+* Clarinet (including bass clarinet)
-	• Violin (including on viola)
+* Violin (including on viola)
-	• Cello
+* Cello
-	• Piano
+* Piano

 Comments: Explain what he wanted to express for each instrument.